Setting up Portals

-- In the Portal Tab Configuration page, select a module from the Choose Module from the drop-down list.
+- In the Portal Tab Configuration page, in Choose Module select a Module from the drop-down list.

-- In the Related Modules section, do the following:
+- Under Related Modules section, do the following:

-- Tabs - Select the checkboxes for the related modules that the portal users will be able to access.
+- Tabs - Select the checkbox(es) for the related modules that the portal users can access.

 - Layouts - Select one or more layouts that the users will have access to.

-- Permissions - Choose create, edit, view, or delete permissions for the records in the module.
-Portal users will only be able to perform the defined actions for the records in the module that they own.
+- Permissions - Select either create, edit, view or delete permissions for the records in the module.
+Portal users will only be able to perform the defined actions for the records in the module that are owned by them.